-All scholars participate in a 30-minute lunch period before the last instructional period of the day.
+All scholars participate in a 35-minute lunch period before the last instructional period of the day and/or advisory (depending on grade level span).
 Students receive individual tutoring based on their individual learning plan.
 At least once during the week ASB engages the school community in music and competitive games between grade levels, advisories, and or staff.
 After school, scholars participate in tutoring or extracurricular activities that include student interest clubs, organizations, and sports.
 All scholars are encouraged to participate in such activities so to build an effective college resume.